Bonobos and the ultimate hidden truth of the world

 Martin Pickford and colleagues recently announced the discovery of a fossil ape from Niger.
 Fauna from the site suggest an age of anywhere from 11 – 5 million years ago.
 The fossil is just a fragment of the right mandible, containing the roots of the first molar.
 The form of the molar roots show its affinities with hominoid primates.
 Aside from that, little can be said about the fragment.
 It is very slender, unlike any hominin.
 The authors note that the size of the jaw and aspects of the root ally it closely with modern chimpanzees, but it does not preserve any diagnostic features that link it specifically to any living or fossil ape.

-You might think this does not sound like an important find, but I think it is.
+This is an exciting new find that addresses two big questions in paleoanthropology.
 First, the African late Miocene has a poor hominoid fossil record.
-Exceptions to this are the mysterious, putative hominins Sahelanthropus, Orrorin, and Ardipithecus kadabba; and the ape-like Chororapithecus, Nakalipithecus, and Samburupithecus.
+Exceptions to this are the potential hominins Sahelanthropus, Orrorin, and Ardipithecus kadabba; and the ape-like Chororapithecus, Nakalipithecus, and Samburupithecus.
 So this new specimen, whether it represents one of the already-known fossil apes or is a new taxon, provides further evidence that apes were present in Africa in this time period.
 This bears on the debate about whether the living African apes (gorillas and chimpanzees/bonobos) originated in Eurasia or Africa, though certainly more fossils are needed to address this.

 Second, most African fossil hominoids are known only from Eastern Africa.
 As such, it has looked like much of hominoid and hominin evolution have taken place there.
 At the moment, the only other non-East-African fossil hominoids I can think of are the 13 million year old Otavipithecus mandible from Namibia, and the 7 million year old Sahelanthropus fossils from Chad.
 So it is clear that hominoids (and hominins) existed in places other than East and South Africa.
 As the authors note, it is not unlikely that more hominoids (and hominins?) will be discovered in western and central Africa.
-Who knows, we might even get some (more?) chimpanzee ancestors out of it, which is something I feel paleoanthropology desperately needs.
+Who knows, we might even get some (more?) chimpanzee ancestors out of it, a shift in the spotlight from our lineage to that of our closest living relatives.

 Source: